What's Biting on Daytona Beach Inshore Fishing Charters?

 Plenty!
 The Halifax River is a very special place for inshore and backcountry fishing.
 The river contains brackish water, naturally saltier towards the ocean and fresher near it's tributaries, but this allows for a wide variety of fish species including those normally found in the Atlantic Ocean.

 Inshore and backcountry fishing charters on the Halifax River out of Daytona Beach, such as fishing guide Captain Corey's On The Hook Charters, regularly target Redfish (Red Drum), Spotted Sea Trout (Speckled Trout), Flounder and Black Drum all year round.
 These species just get hungrier in the winter months and are a favorite target of Daytona Beach fishing charters even in January.
 (By the way, the average high in Daytona Beach is 70 degrees in January).
-Also found year round in the Halifax River are Sharks, Barracudas, King Mackerel, Spanish Mackerel, Sheepshead and a variety of Snapper, especially Mangrove Snapper.
-Scamp Grouper, the best tasting of all Grouper species, can be found inshore as well as offshore.
+Also found year round in the Halifax River are Sharks, Barracudas, King Mackerel, Spanish Mackerel, Sheepshead and a variety of Snapper, especially Mangrove Snapper, one of the best tasting of all Snapper species, can be found inshore as well as offshore.
 Fishing guides also find Snook and Tarpon in the inshore waters around Daytona Beach especially in the Halifax River and at Ponce Inlet.

 More about inshore fishing for Snook